Belfort Park Area Improvements

 Minor improvements to Shaw Road are also planned, including a new southbound auxiliary lane with connection to Cedar Green to the west, and extending the existing northbound turn lane on Shaw Road approximately 125 feet to the intersection with Cedar Green.

 These improvements to the local road network are based on Loudoun County’s Comprehensive Plan, which calls for Cedar Green, Shaw Road, Glenn Drive and Davis Drive to be four-lane undivided urban local roadways.
 Design and construction of these improvements, about 4200 feet in length, are being funded by the County.
-Construction will be administered by VDOT under the Route 28 PPTA contract and maintained by VDOT when complete.
-Road design will meet VDOT criteria and right-of-way will be acquired for the full four-lane typical section.
+Construction is being administered by VDOT under the Route 28 PPTA contract and will be maintained by VDOT after completion.
+Road design meets VDOT criteria and right-of-way was acquired for the full four-lane typical section.